parsonsmatt/parsonsmatt.github.io/_posts/2017-06-23-on_naming_things.markdown

 If you have a 1,000 line module with 20 imports, you're in trouble.
 By breaking your modules up into smaller logical chunks, you can avoid this problem, at the expense of having your code spread out more.

-Most codebases use a combination of qualified imports, explicit export lists, and open imports.
+Most codebases use a combination of qualified imports, explicit import lists, and open imports.
 The decision tends to be made in terms of some combination of taste and the *design* of the library/module that you're importing.
 Consider these modules: